Querétaro (city): Public transport

 Querétaro's public transportation consists of private owned bus companies that pick up and drop off over a specific route.
 These cover 123 authorized routes all neighborhoods of the city.
 There are also conventional taxis.
 The city also has a large inter-city bus terminal.

 Air

-The Querétaro International Airport began operations in 2004, replacing the old Ing.
+Querétaro International Airport began operations in 2004, replacing the old Ing.
 Fernando Espinoza Gutiérrez International Airport in the city.
 The airport handles passengers and freight of both transport and private airplanes, and in recent years became of the fastest growing airports in Mexico in terms of passengers.
 Plans to convert the old airport into an international one began in 1999, after studies indicated the need for such.
 Construction of infrastructure began in 2002.

 Education and research

 The city and its surroundings are home to some of the most important universities in Mexico.
 The most prestigious universities in Mexico, the National Autonomous University of Mexico, the Universidad Anáhuac and the ITESM (Instituto Tecnológico y de Estudios Superiores de Monterrey), have set campuses at the outskirts where significant research is carried out.
 UNAM is a public institution and the Universidad Anáhuac and the ITESM-Querétaro are private.